LeonAksman/bayes-mtl-traj/README.md

 The code from our "Modeling longitudinal biomarkers with parameteric Bayesian multi-task learning" paper.

-You can run the simualations described in the paper via:
+You can run the simulations described in the paper via:

 ```bash
 sim_both_full